Wokingham Air Quality Project (WAQ)

 - 2021 Air Quality Annual Status Report (ASR)

 - Climate Emergency Action Plan Progress Report July 2020 - please find under Related Downloads.

 Wokingham Air Quality Survey

-We recently ran a survey to ask you:
+We previously ran a survey to ask you:

 What do you know about Air Quality?
 What don't you know?
 And what do you want to know?

-The results of the survey are now in and you can view the presentation here or read the pdf version which can be found under Related Downloads.
+The results of the survey can be viewed in the presentation here or read the pdf version which can be found under Related Downloads.